PDF File Security

 It depends on what you consider ‘secure’.

 While you can password lock a PDF with an online tool for free, it’s trivial to remove the security from the PDF file again.
-It’s unlikely that you will find a free solution that is able to effectively protect documents.
+It’s unlikely that you will find a free solution that is able to protect documents effectively.

 How to remove security from a PDF file

-As mentioned, the password protection used in Adobe Acrobat is not a good way to secure PDFs.
+As mentioned, Adobe Acrobat password protection is not a good way to secure PDFs.
 Flaws in the Adobe Security handler make it completely trivial to edit a secured PDF file – as we’ll show you below.

 Here’s how easy it is to edit a secured PDF file from Adobe: